 As a child I learned about the "Three Laws of Robotics", created by Isaac Asimov.
 These laws govern how robots interact with humans.

 The Mystery Master follows a set of laws as well.
-When a mark is entered, the laws are applied to that current mark to see if additional marks can be entered.
+When a mark is entered, the laws are applied to that current mark to see if (1) the mark is valid, and (2) additional marks can be entered.
 These additional marks are called postmarks.
 Let's say the two nouns in the current mark are noun 1 of type 1, and noun 2 of type 2.
 The laws are given below.

 This law ensures that a noun of type 1 is with exactly one noun of type 2.
 If noun 1 is with noun 2, then their intersecting cell in the grids has the 'O' character.
 In the subgrid for nouns of type 1 and type 2, this law fills the other cells in that row and column with the 'X' character.
 This means that for every subgrid, there will be exactly one positive mark per row, and exactly one positive mark per column.